 Fixed-Rate Mortgages:

-A fixed-rate mortgage has a set interest rate that stays the same over a certain period of time, usually two to ten years.
+A fixed-rate mortgage has a set interest rate that stays the same over a certain period of time, usually two to ten years with some lenders now offering a fixed rate for the life of the mortgage.
 This means that your monthly repayments remain the same, which makes budgeting easier.
 A fixed-rate mortgage is attractive if you want to know precisely how much you will be paying and have certainty about your outgoings.

 That being said, it's also important to note that the fixed rate can be higher than variable rate options, particularly when interest rates fall.
 In addition there may be penalties for paying the loan back early.